Mastering Autonomous Assembly in Fusion Application with Learning-by-doing: a Peg-in-hole Study: Conclusion

 In this paper, we propose an N-step Dueling-DQN method to fuse data from multiple sensors through a network to enable robotic arms to handle the peg-in-hole assembly task, in a similar way to human hand-eye collaboration.
 Even though the peg-in-hole task in this paper is full of challenges—a rigid assembly task, high perception requirement, sensitivity to contact forces, randomness and uncertainty of initial relative position relationships between the peg and hole—the experiment, in reality, shows our method could successfully put an end to such kinds of challenging tasks and meet all the strict requirements; meanwhile, the TCS works well in preventing violent collision or contact, and the blind spot problem is also solved perfectly.
 All these designs make our method more general.

-However, we also have some regrets.
-To ensure the feasibility of our approach in realistic environments, we carry out all of our training and experiments in realistic environments, which are really time-consuming.
-So in our future works, we will follow the most popular way: the first step is to build a virtual environment in which we perform a preliminary screening of the algorithms, especially the network structure; the selected algorithm is then deployed to the realistic environment, and we will focus on solving the sim-to-real problem.
+To ensure the feasibility of our approach in realistic environments, we carry out all our training and experiments in realistic environments, however it is still time-consuming.
+In our future works, the development on more efficient leaning algorithms will be carried out.
+And more sensitive force sensor and a new observation system will be installed to the experiment system to improve the performance of the system.